ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 2. Move the application data to the right place

-Note, this extra request was initially introduced as an extra feature named "zero copy receive", but later it was realized that this is not an feature because the peer does not do anything different.
+Note, this extra request was initially introduced as an extra feature named "zero copy receive", but later it was realized that this is not a feature because the peer does not do anything different.
 Rather, it is an expectation that the receiving endpoint has for the sender.
 Therefore, it was re-interpreted as an extra request named "constant header length".
 This re-interpretation does not change the implementation, and thus, it does not cause backward incompatibility.